Baby Essentials | The Complete List For New And Expecting Parents

 Designing your little one’s nursery can be one of the most enjoyable parts of expecting a baby!
 Take your pick from plenty of colors and themes to create an attractive and safe space for your baby, where they will play, grow, and sleep the night away.

 That said, your baby can immediately start sleeping in a crib if you prefer.
-This can be a bonus because your little one won’t outgrow a crib as fast as they will a bassinet or cradle — in fact, a standard-sized crib mattress can even see your child through their toddler years!
+This can be a bonus because your little one won’t outgrow a crib as fast as they will a bassinet or cradle — in fact, a convertible crib can even see your child through their toddler years.

-Newton’s Crib Mattress is 100% breathable and 100% washable.
+Newton’s Crib Mattress is 100% breathable and 100% washable from cover to core.
 This means your baby can breathe straight through the mattress and you can easily keep it clean.
 Say goodbye to mold, bacteria, and allergens!

 Other Nursery Necessities